CakeInTech/OOP-School-Library/README.md

 # 📖 OOP School Library <a name="about-project"></a>

-> This is ruby project that will keep track of students and teachers and who borrows any book.
+> This school library management system allows for efficient tracking of library activity.
+Easily register books and individuals (students and teachers) and create book rentals.
+Keep track of borrowing dates to ensure timely returns and maintain an organized library.

 **[OOP School Library]** is: